-It is likely that your allergist will test for a number of different allergens during an intradermal test.
-It can take about 15 minutes total to place all of the allergens on the skin.
+An intradermal test, your allergist will most likely screen for a variety of allergies.
+It may take up to 15 minutes to apply all of the allergens to the skin.

-Adults typically receive the injections on the arm, while children will receive them on the back.
-You can expect some mild discomfort during the procedure.
-If an allergic response occurs, you may also experience itching and aggravation at the site.
+Adults usually get the injections in the arm, while children get them in the back.
+During the operation, you should expect some moderate discomfort.
+If you have an adverse reaction, you may experience itching and irritation at the site.

-Each site must be observed for at least 15 minutes after application of the allergen.
-Your allergist will be looking for a skin reaction, but also monitoring you for more severe reactions.
-All in, intradermal testing takes anywhere from 30 to 45 minutes and is an outpatient procedure.
+Each site must be monitored for at least 15 minutes after the allergen is applied.
+Your allergist will search for skin reactions while also keeping an eye out for more severe reactions.
+Overall, intradermal testing takes 30 to 45 minutes and is performed as an outpatient procedure.